 If you’re looking to upgrade or downgrade your Chase credit card, Chase offers its cardholders a variety of options, with more than 30 credit cards and co-branded credit cards advertised on its website.
 So, whether you’re a student, traveler or business person, there’s a card for you.
 Just make sure that you meet Chase’s eligibility requirements for the new card.
 To confirm if you’re able to upgrade or downgrade your card to your desired choice, simply contact Chase to get started.

-Chase offers its cardholders a variety of credit card options, with 26 different Chase cards available.
-So whether you’re a student, traveler or business person, there is a card for you.
-When doing a product change, however, you will have to change to a card in the same category.
-For example, you can’t change from a personal card category to a business card.
-Chase also has co-branded credit cards, for example the Marriott Bonvoy Boundless™ Credit Card.
-You could switch this card with another Chase Marriott card, but not with a different co-branded card.
+However, note that you’ll generally have to switch to a card in the same category or credit card family if you want to do a product change.
+For example, you can’t change from a personal card category to a business card category.
+This is also true for Chase’s co-branded credit cards, such as the Marriott Bonvoy Boundless® Credit Card.
+So, you could switch this card with another Chase Marriott card, but not with a different co-branded card.

 Should you upgrade your Chase credit card?

 Upgrading to Chase Sapphire Preferred Card or Chase Sapphire Reserve

 The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are two of Chase’s premium credit cards, and they’re best known for their generous travel rewards.
 If your spending goals are focused on travel, upgrading or switching to one of these cards is a great idea.